-On holiday in late September/early October touring around Italy.
-On one day I managed the Ducati motorcycle museum in Bologna followed by the Ferrari museum in Maranello as well a spotting the oh-so famous Ferrari sites of the industrial town.
+On holiday in late September/early October we toured around Italy.
+On one day I managed the Ducati Motorcycle Museum in Bologna followed by the Ferrari museum in Maranello as well a spotting the oh-so famous Ferrari sites of the industrial town.

 A few days later we found ourselves in Brescia, home to the Museo Millie Miglia, a museum dedicated the famous 1,000 Km road race of the past.
 For British fans the race will forever be associated with Stirling Moss and his famous win in 1955.
 Take a look on the internet and you’ll see why.

 On to December and a few days based in Munich.
 In under 45 minutes by high speed train it’s possible to reach Ingolstadt, home of Audi.
 A short bus ride (on time obviously) to the Audi Forum (a vast complex including museum, bars, restaurants, shop and car sales and collection) enabled me to go around the museum (Euro 2 per adult) which is spread over three floors.
 Ironically, the temporary exhibition was made up of Ducati motorcycles (owned by Audi) some of which had come from Bologna.

 Another day, another museum; back in Munich and a short tube journey from the city takes you to the Olympic park and the BMW Welt (a huge “experience” centre not dissimilar to the Audi one) and the BMW Museum (my fourth visit to that one).

 Out of the Italian ones, the Lamborghini one was the most pleasantly surprising both in terms of layout and content.
 It was also a lot less busy than Ferrari.